BUNPC/VAN_modeling/README.md

 Figure 1.
 Three-dimensional rendering of the six vascular stacks acquired with two-photon microscopy.

 ## Citations
-Cheng, X., Berman, A.J., Polimeni, J.R., Buxton, R.B., Gagnon, L., Devor, A., Sakadžić, S. and Boas, D.A., 2019.
-Dependence of the MR signal on the magnetic susceptibility of blood studied with models based on real microvascular networks.
-Magnetic resonance in medicine.
+Cheng, X., Berman, A.J.L.J., Polimeni, J.R., Buxton, R.B., Gagnon, L., Devor, A., Sakadžić, S., and Boas, D.A., “Dependence of the MR signal on the magnetic susceptibility of blood studied with models based on real microvascular networks.,” Magnetic resonance in medicine (2019).

-Gagnon, L., Sakadžić, S., Lesage, F., Pouliot, P., Dale, A.M., Devor, A., Buxton, R.B., Boas, D.A., 2016.
-Validation and optimization of hypercapnic-calibrated fMRI from oxygen-sensitive two-photon microscopy.
-Phil Trans R Soc B 371, 20150359.
+Gagnon, L., Sakadžić, S., Lesage, F., Pouliot, P., Dale, A.M., Devor, A., Buxton, R.B., and Boas, D.A., “Validation and optimization of hypercapnic-calibrated fMRI from oxygen-sensitive two-photon microscopy.,” Philosophical transactions of the Royal Society of London.
+Series B, Biological sciences 371(1705), 20150359 (2016).

-Gagnon, L., Sakadžić, S., Lesage, F., Mandeville, E.T., Fang, Q., Yaseen, M.A., Boas, D.A., 2015a.
-Multimodal reconstruction of microvascular-flow distributions using combined two-photon microscopy and Doppler optical coherence tomography.
-Neurophotonics 2, 015008.

-Gagnon, L., Sakadžić, S., Lesage, F., Musacchia, J.J., Lefebvre, J., Fang, Q., Yücel, M.A., Evans, K.C., Mandeville, E.T., Cohen-Adad, J., Polimeni, J.R., Yaseen, M.A., Lo, E.H., Greve, D.N., Buxton, R.B., Dale, A.M., Devor, A., Boas, D.A., 2015.
-Quantifying the microvascular origin of BOLD-fMRI from first principles with two-photon microscopy and an oxygen-sensitive nanoprobe.
-J. Neurosci.
-Off.
-J. Soc.
-Neurosci.
-35, 3663–3675.
+Gagnon, L., Sakadžić, S., Lesage, F., Musacchia, J.J., Lefebvre, J., Fang, Q., Yücel, M.A., Evans, K.C., Mandeville, E.T., et al., “Quantifying the microvascular origin of BOLD-fMRI from first principles with two-photon microscopy and an oxygen-sensitive nanoprobe.,” The Journal of neuroscience : the official journal of the Society for Neuroscience 35(8), 3663–3675 (2015).

-Fang, Q., Sakadžić, S., Ruvinskaya, L., Devor, A., Dale, A.M., Boas, D.A., 2008.
-Oxygen advection and diffusion in a three dimensional vascular anatomical network.
-Opt.
-Express 16, 17530.